 Caterpillar's construction, mining, and power equipment manufacturing operations are conducted in facilities scattered across the US.
 It also operates a technical center in Mossville, Illinois.
 Additionally, the company has marketing and operating locations in the US, Switzerland, Japan, China, Singapore, and Brazil.
 Parts distribution centers are located in the US, Mexico, Belgium, Russia, China, Singapore, Australia, South Africa, United Arab Emirates, and Brazil.

 Caterpillar is organized into five operating segments that fall under two categories.
-Machinery & Power Systems consists of Resource Industries (transformed by the 2011 $8.8 billion acquisition of rival Bucyrus International), Construction Industries, Power Systems, and All Other.
+Machinery & Power Systems consists of Resource Industries, Construction Industries, Power Systems, and All Other.
 The All Other segment's operations consist of remanufacturing services, primarily the refurbishment and restoration of used machinery and technologies for automotive and industrial OEMs, as well as for the defense industry.
 Caterpillar's second business category and fifth operating segment, Financial Products, consists of subsidiaries Caterpillar Financial Services Corporation (Cat Financial), Caterpillar Insurance Holdings Inc. (Cat Insurance), and their respective subsidiaries.

 Sales and Marketing